gokulanand-selvan/Obsidian/REACT/React Router/React Router.md

 ***3) Links :***

-Links helps to Navigate to different Routes in the UI
+Links helps to Navigate to different Routes in the UI.
+If we click it rout to that page.

 ```js